Thursday, October 29, 2009

 More recent news suggests that conventional foods may help us keep unwanted weight on our bodies.
 We all know the liver's function is to clear our bodies of toxins.
 The latest research indicates that the toxic buildup burdens the liver's function to such an extent that it cannot do it's other important jobs - burn body fat!
 An impaired liver can therefore cause weight gain.

+Organic farmers are leaders and innovators at protecting our environment while protecting the crops naturally.
 Organic farmers work with the natural ecosystem to improve the soil and deter pests.
 They rotate crops between fields and have diversity in their farms; while the conventional farmer limits crops and farming practices which depletes the soil's nutrients and leads to a real risk of crop damage from disease.

 Organic farmers plant certain flowers and bushes to attract helpful insects who will then eat or deter pests that might otherwise eat the crops; conventional farms kill off insects and pests, helpful and hurtful to the farmer.

+Organic farmers work with nature to replenish the soil, do not use toxic pesticides or fertilizers and maintain a biologically sustainable investment in our future.
 The organic farmer works to create and maintain healthful soil.
 Worms and microorganisms work to keep the soil strong.
 The soil feeds the plant.
 Therefore healthful soil creates food with more nutrition.
 True, conventional food is devoid of harmful bacteria and bugs, but it is also lower in nutritional value and has less flavor.

+Chemicals deplete the top soil and cause soil erosion which in turn offers less nutrition to the plant which in turn creates less nutritious food for us.
 In addition, the chemicals and pesticides are killing off microorganisms.
 Many of these microorganisms are helpful and are actually healthful.
 Discoveries of helpful bacteria that turn into cures for disease are found in dirt regularly around the world.
 In killing off the good and bad organisms, we are creating new super-resistant bugs and strains of insects and pests that require even more powerful chemical pesticides to be killed.

 Healthy plants are more disease resistant, are more drought resistant, create a better supply of food, create more nutritious food, and grow strong without chemical assistance.
 It all works together.